sonofmartinus/arrozcondulce/README.md

 ## Favicon

-risotto will automatically use favicons placed in the `static/` directory.
+arrozcondulce will automatically use favicons placed in the `static/` directory.
 The following files will be detected and included in your site's `<head>` section:

 * `favicon.ico`